-OREGON ADDENDUM (applicable only if your home is a condominium located in Oregon).
-We intend this Limited Warranty to fulfill the Builder's obligation to provide an express Limited Warranty on newly constructed units and common elements pursuant to Or.
+oregon addendum (applicable only if your home is a condominium located in Oregon).
+We intend this Warranty to fulfill the Builder's obligation to provide an express Warranty on newly constructed units and common elements pursuant to Or.
 Rev. Stat.
 100.185(1); provided, however, Or.
 Rev. Stat.
-100.185(2) - relating to the timing of a written claim for enforcement of a warranty and the time period for a covered party to commence an action for the enforcement of a warranty - will not apply to this Limited Warranty.
-The association of unit owners is a beneficiary of this Limited Warranty with respect to general common elements as that term is defined in Or.
+100.185(2) - relating to the timing of a written claim for enforcement of a Warranty and the time period for a covered party to commence an action for the enforcement of a Warranty - will not apply to this Warranty.
+The association of unit owners is a beneficiary of this Warranty with respect to general common elements as that term is defined in Or.
 Rev. Stat.
 00.005(16).

-SOUTH CAROLINA ADDENDUM (applicable only if your home is located in South Carolina).
+south carolina addendum (applicable only if your home is a condominium located in Oregon).
 THIS AGREEMENT IS SUBJECT TO ARBITRATION PURSUANT TO THE UNIFORM ARBITRATION ACT, SECTION 15048-10, ET.
 SEQ.
 CODE OF LAWS OF SOUTH CAROLINA, 1976 AS AMENDED.